Austin-Daigle/Hangman-Game/README.md

 # Hangman Game
 This is a simple hangman game written in Java.
+This program was written in 2018.

 # Version 1.0
 This is the base version of the game.